codefresh-io/cap-docs.codefresh.io/_docs/pipelines/workflows.md

   %}

 ### Tracking workflow performance by pipeline
-View and monitor the collective performance of the workflows in the selected pipeline in the Delivery Pipelines dashboard.
-Performance KPIs are available at the workflow-level and at the step-level.
-At the workflow level, you have success and execution rates for the workflows, and at the step level, you have the average durations and resource consumption for each step.
+View and monitor the collective performance of workflows in the selected pipeline in the Delivery Pipelines dashboard.
+Performance KPIs are available for the workflow, and for every step across workflows.
+At the workflow level, view success and execution rates for the workflows, and at the step level, view the average durations and resource consumption for each step.
 Compare with the performance in the reference period to derive insights.

 1. From the **Delivery Pipelines** page, select a pipeline to see its workflows.
 1. Select the [Dashboard](https://g.codefresh.io/2.0/pipelines/edit/codefresh-v2-production/codefresh-v2-production/argo-platform-push%2Fservice-yaml/dashboard){:target="\_blank"} tab.